jamesgrams/guystation/README.md

     * The file `helper/browser-scripts/stream-remote.json` can be used as a browser game to pull up a stream on another guystation.
 Just be sure to set the url to the right IP address.
 Make sure the regular stream is called `Stream` if you use this script.
     * GuyStation has additional functionality that allows you to use a gamepad to navigate the browser (click, move mouse, scroll, back, forward, show/hide on-screen keyboard).
 Simply use EZ controller configuration for browser to set up the controls.
     * If you paste a URL into the Search bar, GuyStation will open that URL.
+    * Additionally, there is a Stream "system" that automatically populates with shows and movies from streaming services.
+Currently, this is only available for Disney Plus.
 * Media - you can play media files or stream them to any device using the GuyStation web interface.
     * You add a media file just like a game.
 Upload the audio/video file as the ROM file.
     * You can access media remotely by opening the menu and clicking the CD icon under "More".